forestryio/forestry.io/hugo/content/docs/editing/index.md

 {{% /tip %}}

 ## Searching Content
-Pages, content types, and data files can all be searched by the `title` field and by filename.
+Pages, collections, and data files can all be searched by the `title` field and by filename.

 TK: image of search